hamidhandid/software_test_final_project/README.md

 * CalculatorTest.java: this file has functions of testing functions and equations on calculator.

 ## How to Run
+1. run Appium and click on "Start Server"
+2. run Emulator with API 26
+3.
 ```bash
 git clone https://github.com/hamidhandid/software_test_final_project
 cd software_test_final_project